sathish-t/nanopore-mod-course/computer-setup.md

 Tip: Some of our commands are long and go over several lines.
 Make sure to maximize your terminal window to make these commands easy to view.

-Tip: In the course material, we do not always write "Run this command" before every command block.
+Tip: In the course material, we do not always write 'Run this command' before every command block.
 Please follow what the speaker is doing or make a judgement call about whether a block needs to be run.